 Even worse, Johnson & Johnson did not strengthen Risperdal labels to warn of gynecomastia risks, despite calls from doctors to do so.
 There is strong evidence that J&J knew of gynecomastia risks but manipulated data and withheld key evidence from the FDA.
 In 2013, the U.S. Justice Department hit J&J with a $2.2 billion fine for marketing Risperdal illegally.

-Across the country, people have filed lawsuits against J&J/Janssen alleging that the drug makers understood the gynecomastia risks but did not warn consumers about them.
+Across the country, more than 18,000 people have filed lawsuits against J&J/Janssen alleging that the drug makers understood the gynecomastia risks but did not warn consumers about them.
 Many of these cases have been settled for millions of dollars.
 One such case recently netted plaintiff Andrew Yount $70 million.

 Studies Link Risperdal to Gynecomastia

 Gynecomastia stems from a hormone imbalance and can lead to the growth of male breasts and significant weight gain.
 It is believed that Risperdal may cause gynecomastia in some young male users because it increases levels of the hormone prolactin, which stimulates female breast development and lactation.

-The Risperdal-gynecomastia link gained attention from a 2006 study by a Duke psychiatrist that found a strong association between Risperdal and gynecomastia in children and adolescents.
+The Risperdal-gynecomastia link gained attention from a 2006 study by a Duke psychiatrist which found a strong association between Risperdal and gynecomastia in children and adolescents.
 The study concluded that when risperidone is administered to adolescents for psychotic symptoms, the drug can increase prolactin levels and lead to outcomes that include gynecomastia.

 Another 2006 study on risperidone and gynecomastia drew a similar conclusion, noting that risperidone should be administered to young patients with caution.